-psWidget is a pointer to the slider widget. ui32Msg is the message.
+psWidget is a pointer to the slider widget. ui32Msg is the message. ui32Param1 is the first parameter to the message. ui32Param2 is the second parameter to the message.

 This function receives messages intended for this slider widget and processes them accordingly.
 The processing of the message varies based on the message in question.